Emotional Health and Wellbeing

 Universal Support - To meet the needs of all our pupils through our overall ethos and our wider curriculum.
 We achieve this at Otford by creating an environment and school ethos where children are encouraged to talk about their thoughts, feelings, moods and emotions and by raising awareness of mental health across the school and what it means.
-We do this through Well-being assemblies which focus on 10 Ways to Happier Living (see link below), PHSCE sessions, Celebrating World Mental Day (10th October 2019) and raising money for Young Minds amongst other things.
+We do this through Well-being assemblies, PHSCE sessions, Celebrating World Mental Day and raising money for Young Minds amongst other things.

 Additional support - For those who may have short term needs and those who may have been made vulnerable by life experiences such as bereavement.